 Once certified, Bar Raisers have three key responsibilities

-Bar raisers are especially important during the evaluation stage.
-At the end of the interview loop, they facilitate debrief conversations to help the panel of interviewees figure out if the candidate is the best hire for the company and for the role.“The interview debrief is where I can really help drive a hiring decision,” said Groeninger.
+Bar raisers are especially important during the evaluation stage as they facilitate debrief conversations to ensure data-driven conversations, and to guide the panel of interviewers.
+Interviewers provide their insights, on whether the candidate is the best hire for the company and role, to the bar raiser and hiring manager—who make the hiring decision.
+“The interview debrief is where I can really help drive a hiring decision,” said Groeninger.
 “I’ve learned some key questions that get hiring managers to really think about the role and the decision.
 Some of my favorites to ask are, ‘What does Amazon miss out on if we don’t hire this person?’ and ‘What about this person makes you want to work with them?’”

 Supporting hiring managers